A letter from the dean:

 - Contact the C&IT Helpdesk at 313-577-4357 or email@example.com

 To help alleviate concern over the transition to online classes and other possible complications arising from the coronavirus pandemic, Wayne State University is adding a pass/no pass grading option for undergraduate students and a grade/no pass option for graduate students for the Fall 2020 term.

 The College of Fine, Performing and Communication Arts will implement the policies as articulated for majors in each of our departments - James Pearson Duffy Department of Art and Art History, Maggie Allesee Department of Theatre and Dance, Department of Communication and the Department of Music.

 Regarding the process, faculty will record letter grades for each student.
 Once those are posted, each student will now have the option to convert the final grade.

-Undergraduate students: For majors and minors in the Departments of Art and Art History, Music, and Theatre and Dance, and the Public Relations, Journalism, and Communication Studies programs in the Department of Communication, P grades elected during Fall 2020 will be accepted for credit for major and minor courses.
-If a student receives a C- as a final grade in their major or minor course in Fall 2020, they can choose to keep that grade rather than convert to a P and it will be accepted as having met the course requirement.
+Undergraduate students: For majors and minors in the Departments of Art and Art History, Music, and Theatre and Dance, and the Public Relations, Journalism, and Communication Studies programs in the Department of Communication, P grades elected during Fall 2020 or Winter 2021 will be accepted for credit for major and minor courses.
+If a student receives a C- as a final grade in their major or minor course in Fall 2020 or Winter 2021, they can choose to keep that grade rather than convert to a P and it will be accepted as having met the course requirement.